 Tania is also a practicing attorney in the Boston focusing on small business and corporate law as well as assisting with corporate legal compliance.
 Visit www.taniashahlaw.com to learn more about her practice.

 Melissa A. Gill, Esq.

-Melissa earned her Juris Doctorate from New England School of Law in May 2006, and passed both the New York and Massachusetts Bars.
+Melissa Gill passed both the New York and Massachusetts Bars and earned her Juris Doctorate from New England School of Law in May 2006.
 While at New England, she was on the New England Journal of International and Comparative Law, Secretary of the Student Bar Association and chaired the Barrister’s Ball.
 Melissa tutored Constitutional Law for the school as a 2L, and taught legal research and a 3L.
 Melissa was a research assistant for two intellectual property professors, and assisted in researching and editing the book Sports Law, Cases and Materials, By Russ VerSteeg.

-Sharon is LawTutors’ office manager and handles all accounts and many operational aspects, as well as student and Attorney Instructor management.
+Sharon is a graduate of Simmons College School of Management and has been with LawTutors since 2011.
+As the LawTutors’ office manager she handles all accounts and many operational aspects, as well as student and Attorney Instructor management.

 After many successful years as LawTutors office manager, Samantha passed the reigns onto Sharon and decided to consult for LawTutors from afar (Honduras, to be exact!).